Shnatsel/wondermagick/SECURITY_PROPERTIES.md

 We allow potentially memory-unsafe code in certain low-risk scenarios:

 1. **Explicit SIMD intrinsics.** Sadly the [portable SIMD API](https://doc.rust-lang.org/stable/std/simd/index.html) requires a nightly Rust compiler, so we allow unsafe SIMD intrinsics for now.
 This kind of code tends to be straightforward and easy to audit.
 1. **Format encoders.** Image processing CVEs are overwhelmingly found in decoders, not encoders.
 Because of that the Rust ecosystem has been primarily focused on implementing decoders.
-We may use C implementations of encoders for certain formats when no comparable Rust implementation is available.
+The vast majority of our encoders are memory-safe as well, but we may use C implementations of encoders for certain formats when no comparable Rust implementation is available.

 Not yet implemented, but planned: an ability to opt out of even this unsafe code.